“Nothing is ever as glamorous as Instagram makes it seem!

 I have very thick course hair, with a natural wave.
 I love the Olaplex products and use the entire range.

 I am pretty low maintenance with styling it, and usually tie it up into a low bun.
 If I’m going out or have a work event, I’ll wear it down and just add a few waves with my ghd for a tousled, natural look.
 I do get those pesky bits around my hairline that stick out to the side, and feel like I have tried every product on the market but am yet to find one that holds them back…. stay tuned!

 My mum was always been very much about less is more, learning to embrace your natural beauty, and ageing gracefully.

 I love the idea of ageing gracefully, as I think a few lines tell a story and show you have had a great life.
 I don’t want to look 30 for the rest of my life!
 I love seeing women look their age, and absolutely glowing.
-In saying that, I do love getting a little bit of Botox to smooth out my brow line.
 However, I always make sure I still have movement in my face, as I really don’t like a fully frozen look.
 I actually think it can make you look older.

 I live a very balanced lifestyle… or try to most of the time.
 I make sure I have lots of fruit, veggies, protein and healthy fats, and drink (or try to) two litres of water a day.
 I also definitely enjoy my glasses of wine, bowls of pasta and slices of cheese.
 My husband is Italian and is a fantastic cook, so it would be rude not to!